Economic monitor: The US-Asean Summit’s sunny disconnect

 Malaysia scandal fallout

 The Prime Minister’s predecessor, Mahathir Mohamed, has called for his resignation, as critical ruling party officials have been purged and the local Goldman Sachs investment banker formerly in charge of billions of dollars in deals quietly returned to the US.
-However, $4 billion in fund assets were sold to Chinese firms in January to pare debt, and opinion surveys show weariness with the episode as the government concentrates on fiscal and monetary discipline with GDP growth expected to fall below 4%.
+However, US$4 billion in fund assets were sold to Chinese firms in January to pare debt, and opinion surveys show weariness with the episode as the government concentrates on fiscal and monetary discipline with GDP growth expected to fall below 4%.
 The new budget will cap the deficit at 3% of GDP, and the central bank has held interest rates and adjusted prudential rules to curb credit excess.
 With these moves foreign investor net portfolio outflows have abated and the currency has recovered ground after 2015’s double digit drop against the dollar.

 Vietnam budget shortfall